robertdebock/learn-terraform/ADVANCED/5-multiple-resources.md

 |-------------|---------------------------------------------------------|
 |120 minutes  |A computer with Terraform installed, terraform knowledge.|

-Using multiple (related) resources and providers.
+Goal: Using multiple (related) resources and providers.

 ## Explanation